Do you think there is anything not attached by its unbreakable cord to everything else?

 SheEO's Values and Practices and Theory of Change — authored both organizational frameworks.

-I co-authored The Myth of Capitalism: Monopoly and the Death of Competition, named a best book of 2018 by the Financial Times and endorsed by two Nobel Prize-winning economists.
+I co-authored The Myth of Capitalism: Monopolies and the Death of Competition, named a best book of 2018 by the Financial Times and endorsed by two Nobel Prize-winning economists.

 My writing has appeared in Quartz, Business Insider, Bloomberg, The Globe and Mail, Responsible Investor, and others.